 The hover pop-up tells you the case and betweenness for the node you pointed to.
 By default, the centrality is normalized so the values range from 0 to 1.
 Next, you will configure the links on the chart.

 - In the Layer options pane, select the link connecting Case to Activity description.

 The Graph options are replaced with Link options.

-- For Link options and for Weight, select <None>.
+- For Weight, select <None>.
 For Type, select Cause.

 The links are styled using unique values based on the Cause field.
 The lines are thin, so it can be difficult to see which colors are used.
 You will change the line thickness.

-- Click the Style tab to display the Link style options.
+- Click the Appearance tab.
 For Thickness (min - max), change the minimum value to 2 px.

 Finally, you will configure the layout of the link chart.